Thank you for your company's interest in joining The Art and Creative Materials Institute (ACMI).

 As soon as the accountant receives your sales figures, we will send you information and instructions on how to have your products analyzed by the toxicologist.
 Your initial membership dues invoice will be issued after sales figures are received by the accountant, and payment is due within 60 days.

 ACMI certification provides valuable and needed information to users about the safe use of art materials.
 We are encouraging all manufacturers of art materials to join the program to provide uniform health and safe use labeling.
-ACMI certification provides manufacturers with the assurance that products have been evaluated and are properly labeled.
-ACMI also provides a liaison with states that have labeling and school purchase laws and monitors the introduction of such legislation in other states.
+ACMI certification provides manufacturers with the assurance that products have been evaluated, conform to ASTM D 4236 and are properly labeled.
 ACMI urges consumers to look for and purchase products with the ACMI Seals.
 Please refer to the previously referenced material for further information on services provided by ACMI.